-It had taken me 5 years to complete my medical degree.
-During these 5 years, I had the privilege of working with patients and gaining a glimpse of the whole life cycle – from assisting with birth deliveries to the humbling experience of talking to patients in their terminal stages.
+During the 5 years, it took for me to complete my medical degree, I have had the privilege of gaining a glimpse of the whole life cycle.
+From assisting with birth deliveries to the humbling experience of talking to patients in their terminal stages I loved every step.

-I had the chance to work with doctors, nurses and occupational therapists who were dedicated to their profession of supporting patients through their journeys.
+I had the chance to work with doctors, nurses, and occupational therapists who were dedicated to their profession of supporting patients through their journeys.
 The NHS is an institution I am incredibly proud of.
-Nonetheless, with the ever-growing demand for services in proportion to the limited resources, working as a healthcare professional in the NHS is no easy feat.
-During my training, I shadowed doctors who had easily worked endless hours without a sufficient break.
-They gave up their nights, weekends and sacrificed countless family events so that they could provide the care that is needed.
+Nonetheless, with the ever-growing demand for services in proportion to the limited resources, working for the NHS is no easy feat.
+During my training, I shadowed doctors who had worked endless hours without a sufficient break.
+They gave up their nights, weekends and sacrificed countless family events to provide the care that is needed.
 The burnout was evident.

 After 5 years of medical school, I asked myself whether this is what I wanted to do for the next 5 years.